Living in the Age of Airplanes: Filming

 The crew began filming in Mojave Air and Space Port, the first scene in the film, and continued to the GE Aviation and Airbus factory, where components for an Emirates Airbus A380 were being assembled.
 A Canon EOS 5D was used for time-lapse sequences, which were photographed by Ben Wiggins, who was of the splinter unit: at times separate from the main crew, and at times would leapfrog each other.
-In certain scenes, such as those featuring Hunts Mesa, he would have two 5Ds; one acting still and another doing a hyperlapse.
-Meanwhile, Terwilliger had Doug Allan filming the South Pole scenes for 11 nights in January.
-Despite his longtime experience of living in Antarctica, Allan had never visited the South Pole until filming for Living in the Age of Airplanes.
-Helicopters, such as the Eurocopter AS350 Écureuil, were used for aerial shots except for those in Maldives, where a chartered seaplane was used because helicopters are outlawed in that country.
-Other cinematographers were engaged for aerial and underwater scenes in Australia, Kenya, Maldives, and the United States.
+In scenes such as those featuring Hunts Mesa, he would have two 5Ds; one still and another doing a hyperlapse.
+Meanwhile, Terwilliger had Doug Allan filming the South Pole scenes for 11 nights.
+Despite his experience of living in Antarctica, Allan had never visited the South Pole until then.
+Helicopters were used for aerials except for those in the Maldives, where a seaplane was used because helicopters are outlawed.
+Other cinematographers shot aerial and underwater scenes in Australia, Kenya, Maldives, and the US.
 Some scenes were filmed in a Qantas Airbus A380 flying a Los Angeles-Sydney route.

 In "The World Comes to Us", Terwilliger chose a flower as the primary object to depict cargo aviation because it is "timeless", culturally appreciative, and perishable.
 The film crew followed a shipment of roses from Kenya as they travel to an Alaskan house, transiting at an Amsterdam warehouse and Memphis International Airport.
 When they arrived at the house and began setting up their filming equipment, the roses arrived.
 Terwilliger wanted the roses to have arrived from Kenya to make the film's message genuine.